Emblems in stone and wind. Chapter I

 Other Christian churches in Jerusalem

-Since the dawn of the existence of the Church in Jerusalem, there have been many denominations and sects.
-As early as 451 AD, at the Council of Chalcedon, a divergence was formed in the Christian religion between the mainstream and some Eastern Orthodox churches, regarding the nature of Jesus.
-The Orientals were "monophysites" who argued that Jesus possessed one nature, in which his divine and human qualities merged, while the mainstream held that he had two separate natures, divine and human, but these did not merge, but existed simultaneously within one entity.
-Due to this the Orientals split away from the mainstream.
-They included the ancient Coptic Church of Egypt, the Assyrian-Aramaic Church of Syria, the Armenian Church, and the Ethiopian Church.
-All of this is of some importance in Jerusalem, because these four churches are very prominent in the Holy City.
+Since the early days of the Church in Jerusalem, numerous denominations and sects have emerged.
+As early as 451 AD, during the Council of Chalcedon, a split occurred within Christianity regarding the nature of Jesus, dividing the mainstream from some Eastern Orthodox churches.
+The Orientals, known as "monophysites," believed that Jesus had a single nature where his divine and human qualities were unified.
+In contrast, the mainstream view was that Jesus had two distinct natures, divine and human, coexisting simultaneously within one entity.
+This theological disagreement led the Orientals to separate from the mainstream.
+This group included the ancient Coptic Church of Egypt, the Assyrian-Aramaic Church of Syria, the Armenian Church, and the Ethiopian Church.
+This division holds significance in Jerusalem, as these four churches have a strong presence in the Holy City.

 The Armenian Patriarchate

-There has been an Armenian community and church in Jerusalem from Roman times, and they acquired a prominent position in Jerusalem.
-They consider themselves to be the first people who have ever converted to Christianity, anteceding the Roman Empire which did so in 330.
+An Armenian community and church have existed in Jerusalem since Roman times, establishing a significant presence there.
+They regard themselves as the first people to convert to Christianity, preceding the Roman Empire, which adopted the religion in 330.

 The seal of the Armenian patriarchate (photo: Alex Albion).
-Like on the Greek and Latin emblems, the dove of the holy spirit emanates from the divine Triangle, over the Holy Sepulcher aedicule on the left, and the Armenian Church of St James, seat of the Patriarch.
-In the Crest: the bishop's mitre and staffs of the patriarch.
-Finally, the flag of the Armenian Patriarchate, usually flown paired with the national flag of Armenia, here at the Tomb of the Virgin in Jerusalem, and in other Armenian churches and buisnesses.
+Similar to the Greek and Latin emblems, the dove of the Holy Spirit emerges from the divine Triangle, above the Holy Sepulcher aedicule on the left, and the Armenian Church of St. James, the Patriarch's seat.
+In the crest: the bishop's mitre and the patriarch's staffs.
+Lastly, the flag of the Armenian Patriarchate, typically displayed alongside the national flag of Armenia, is shown here at the Tomb of the Virgin in Jerusalem, as well as in other Armenian churches and businesses.

 The Egyptian-Coptic Patriarchate